mbarcia/drupsible-project/README.md

 ## Local
 1. If you are on Windows, run Git Bash
-1. Also, in Windows, load any Github/Bitbucket deployment key into Pageant.
 1. Git-clone mbarcia/drupsible-project and put it in a folder named after your project, like _~/drupsible/my-project_

     ```